macko911/monitoring-service/readme.md

 # 💂‍♀️ Digitoo monitoring service

-This app lets you monitor selected URLs by periodically sending requests to them and storing responses that can be viewed in the browser using our frontend app.
+This app lets you monitor selected URLs by periodically sending requests to them and storing responses that can be viewed in the browser using the frontend app.

 ## Getting started

-First we need to install Node dependencies using our favourite packages manager, f.e.
+First we need to install Node dependencies using our favourite packages manager in the root of the project, f.e.

 ```bash
 yarn